This post about Nashville date ideas may contain affiliate links.

 9. Check Out Downtown

 Hear me out, I’m not saying hit up Broadway.
 I am saying to walk around and see all the cool stuff outside Broadway.
-Start at the Capitol, head to War Memorial, Legislative Plaza, the Ryman, the Arcade, the Pedestrian Bridge, Schermerhorn Symphony Center, Country Music Hall of Fame, and all the other great downtown attractions!
+Start at the Capitol, head to the War Memorial, Legislative Plaza, the Ryman, the Arcade, the Pedestrian Bridge, Schermerhorn Symphony Center, Country Music Hall of Fame, and all the other great downtown attractions!
+This would be a good first date if you’re getting to know someone or just want to do something new and fun.

 10. Bike at McCabe Park